andersonberg/blog/content/learning-how-to-learn.md

 ### Pomodoro

-A tool that can help you to focus in the process is the Pomodoro Technique.
+A tool that can help you to focus in the process is the **Pomodoro Technique**.
 You may have already heard about that.
-For those who don't, it was developed by Francesco Cirillo in the early 1980's.
+For those who don't, it was developed by **Francesco Cirillo** in the early 1980's.

-You set a timer (traditionally 25 minutes) to turn off any interruptions, accept the challenge and focus on your task.
+You set a **timer** (traditionally 25 minutes) to turn off any interruptions, accept the challenge and **focus on your task**.
 When the time is off you can take a 5 minutes break.
 This is your time, give yourself a reward: get a cup of coffee or surf the web.

 After your break, go back to another time of focus.
-After 4 pomodoros you can have a longer break (15 - 30 minutes)
+After 4 pomodoros you can have a **longer break** (15 - 30 minutes)

 ## Chunking

-Chunking is a process that our brain uses to organize memories in modules.
+Chunking is a process that our brain uses to **organize memories in modules**.
 For example, when you have to memorize a phone number, you organize the algarisms in small groups.

-Chunks can help you to understand new concepts, because when your brain builds a chunk you can find out that a chunk may be related to other similar chunk, even from completely different fields.
+Chunks can help you to **understand new concepts**, because when your brain builds a chunk you can find out that a chunk may be related to other similar chunk, even from completely different fields.

-Chunking involves creating something more meaningful and it will be more memorable.
+Chunking involves creating something **more meaningful** and it will be more **memorable**.

 For example, if you are trying to memorize a number:
 351962752183 becomes 351 96 275 2183